AI-Planning/planning-as-a-service/README.md

 # build/restart the application with 4 celery workers.
 make deploy workers=4

-# pull the latest planutils from Dockerhub and restart the application
+# pull the latest planutils from Dockerhub and restart the application with default 12 celery workers
 make deploy-nocache

 # shutdown the whole services and delete all containers